-Prepared by the Division of Wildlife Conservation February 2018
+Prepared by the Division of Wildlife Conservation February 2019

-- 1) Description of IM Program - A) This report is an annual evaluation for a predation control program authorized by the Alaska Board of Game (Board) under 5 AAC 92.113 - B) Month this report was submitted by the Department to the Board:
+- 1) Description of IM Program1 - A) This report is an annual evaluation for a predation control program authorized by the Alaska Board of Game (Board) under 5 AAC 92.113 - B) Month this report was submitted by the Department to the Board:

-February 2018
+February 2019

-- C) Program name: Upper Yukon-Tanana Predation Control Program (UYTPCP). - D) Existing program has an associated Operational Plan - E) Game Management Unit(s) fully or partly included in IM program area: Units 12, 20B, 20D, 20E and 25C. - F) IM objectives for Fortymile caribou herd (FCH): population size objective is 50,000-100,000 with a harvest objective of 1,000-15,000 caribou. - G) Month and year the current predation control program was originally authorized by the Board: November 2004.
-Indicate date(s) if renewed: March 2009 and February 2014 - H) Predation control is currently active in this IM area. - I) If active, month and year the current predation control program began: January 2005 - J) A habitat management program funded by the department or from other sources is currently active in this IM area: No - K) Size of IM program area (square miles) and geographic description: The area encompasses 18,750 mi in that portion of Unit 12 north of the Alaska Highway; that portion of Unit 20D within the Goodpaster River drainage upstream from and including the South Fork Goodpaster River drainage, and within the Healy River, and the Billy and Sand creek drainages; that portion of Unit 20B within the Salcha River drainage upstream from and including the Goose Creek drainage, and within the Middle Fork of the Chena River drainage; all of Unit 20E; and that portion of Unit 25C within the Birch Creek drainage upstream from the Steese Highway bridge, and within the area draining into the south and west bank of the Yukon River upstream from the community of Circle (Fig. 1).
-However, within this area, predation control activities have not been authorized by the National Park Service within Yukon-Charley Preserve (2,833 mi).
+- C) Program name: Upper Yukon-Tanana Predation Control Program (UYTPCP). - D) Existing program has an associated Operational Plan - E) Game Management Unit(s) fully or partly included in IM program area: Units 12, 20B, 20D, 20E and 25C. - F) IM objectives for Fortymile caribou herd (FCH): population size 50,000-100,000 and harvest 1,000-15,000. - G) Month and year the current predation control program was originally authorized by the Board: November 2004.
+Indicate date(s) if renewed: March 2009 and February 2014 - H) Predation control is currently suspended in this IM area. - I) If active, month and year the current predation control program began: Not active - J) A habitat management program funded by the department or from other sources is currently active in this IM area: No - K) Size of IM program area (square miles) and geographic description: The area encompasses 18,750 mi2 in that portion of Unit 12 north of the Alaska Highway; that portion of Unit 20D within the Goodpaster River drainage upstream from and including the South Fork Goodpaster River drainage, and within the Healy River, and the Billy and Sand creek drainages; that portion of Unit 20B within the Salcha River drainage upstream from and including the Goose Creek drainage, and within the Middle Fork of the Chena River drainage; all of Unit 20E; and that portion of Unit 25C within the Birch Creek drainage upstream from the Steese Highway bridge, and within the area draining into the south and west bank of the Yukon River upstream from the community of Circle (Fig. 1).
+However, within this area, predation control activities have not been authorized by the National Park Service within Yukon-Charley National Preserve (2,833 mi2).

-&lt;sup>1 For purpose and context of this report format, see Intensive Management Protocol, section on Tools for Program Implementation and Assessment
+1 For purpose and context of this report format, see Intensive Management Protocol, section on Tools for Program Implementation and Assessment

 Figure 1.
-Upper Yukon-Tanana Predator Control Program Area (18,750 mi).
-Predation control activities have not been authorized by the National Park Service within the Yukon-Charley Preserve portion (2,833 mi) of the control program area.
+Upper Yukon-Tanana Predator Control Program Area (18,750 mi2).
+Predation control activities have not been authorized by the National Park Service within the Yukon-Charley Preserve portion (2,833 mi2) of the control program area.

-L) Size and geographic description of area for assessing ungulate abundance: Caribou: 25,217 mi Fortymile Caribou hunt area (Fig. 2).
+L) Size and geographic description of area for assessing ungulate abundance: Caribou: 25,217 mi2 Fortymile Caribou hunt area (Fig. 2).

 Figure 2.
-Fortymile Caribou Herd Hunt Area in Alaska (25,217 mi).
+Fortymile Caribou Herd Hunt Area in Alaska (25,217 mi2).

-- M) Size and geographic description of area for ungulate harvest reporting: Caribou-FCH hunt area; 25,217 mi. - N) Size and geographic description of area for assessing predator abundance: Upper Yukon-Tanana Predation Control Area (UYTPCA);18,750 mi. - O) Size and geographic description of predation control area: UYTPCA, 18,750 mi.
-However, predation control activities have not been authorized by the National Park Service within the Yukon-Charley Preserve portion (2,833 mi) of the control program area. - P) Criteria for evaluating progress toward IM objectives: Caribou abundance and harvest. - Q) Criteria for success with this program: Achieve the population objective of 50,000-100,000 and the harvest objective of 1,000-15,000 caribou.
+- M) Size and geographic description of area for ungulate harvest reporting: Caribou-FCH hunt area; 25,217 mi2. - N) Size and geographic description of area for assessing predator abundance: Upper Yukon-Tanana Predation Control Area (UYTPCA);18,750 mi2. - O) Size and geographic description of predation control area: UYTPCA, 18,750 mi2.
+However, predation control activities have not been authorized by the National Park Service within the Yukon-Charley Preserve portion (2,833 mi2) of the control program area. - P) Criteria for evaluating progress toward IM objectives: Caribou abundance and harvest. - Q) Criteria for success with this program: \underline{FCH} population = 50,000-100,000 and harvest = 1,000-15,000 caribou. - R) Department recommendation for IM Program during this reporting period: Conduct evaluation of program.